-The Internal Revenue Service (IRS) is a part of the U.S. government.
-It’s responsible for collecting taxes and administering tax laws.
+The Internal Revenue Service (IRS) is a U.S. federal agency responsible for collecting taxes and enforcing tax laws.

-The IRS was established in 1862 under the Department of the Treasury by President Abraham Lincoln.
-George S. Boutwell served as the first commissioner.
+The IRS began in 1862 under the Department of the Treasury by President Abraham Lincoln.
+George S. Boutwell was the first commissioner.

-They also oversee tax-exempt organizations and qualified retirement plans.
+The IRS also does audits, security, issues federal identification numbers, and oversees tax-exempt organizations and qualified retirement plans.

-It’s also important to understand that the IRS doesn’t pass laws, congress does.
+It’s also important to understand that the IRS doesn’t pass laws, as Congress does.
 The IRS enforces and oversees them.

-It’s a voluntary program where you can get a six-digit code that’s only known by you and the IRS.
+The voluntary program provides a six-digit code that’s only between you and the IRS.
 For security, you’ll also get a new PIN every year.

 To get one, you must create an account and go through a rigorous identity verification process online.

 Audits are a significant function of the IRS.
 The purpose is to check individual or organization financials to ensure accurate reporting.

 The following are several reasons for IRS audit selection.